-Now, while email marketing is a great way to go about meeting your goals and constructing marketing strategies, it has to be done right.
+While email marketing is a great way to meet your goals and construct marketing strategies, it has to be done right.

 For one thing, the content that goes into these emails can make a big difference in whether the subscriber interacts with it.

-If you send them an email full of irrelevant info, they are likely going to ignore it, or worse – unsubscribe from the email list.
+If you send them an email full of irrelevant info, they will likely ignore it, or worse – unsubscribe from the email list.
 That is the last thing you want.

 The content in these emails needs to be relevant and useful to the customer who receives it.
 This will make them much more likely to click the link to your website and make a purchase or click on something out of curiosity at the least.

 You want these emails to incite action from the customer.
 That doesn’t include deleting the email altogether.

 If you want to prevent that, it’s crucial to word the email subject line strategically.

 It’s easy to get so focused on the emails sent that you forget about putting reasonable effort into what the subject line says.
 Don’t forget!